bacancy/Memorygame/README.md

 # Memorygame

 Here is the Memory Game for Cards.
-Developed in Zend Framework 2.0
+Developed in Zend Framework.